 Of important note, Ithaca is also a city of artists.
 Ithaca has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Ithaca’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.26% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 9.39% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Ithaca is a major college town that has a very high percentage of its residents over 18 years old who are college students.
 Naturally, collegiate life has a major influence on local Ithaca culture, lifestyle and entertainment options.
 Ithaca really pulses to the beat of the academic calendar.
 In Ithaca every fall, returning students reinvigorate the community, who you will notice are all over town, buying groceries, out with friends, and getting acquainted or re-acquainted with each other and Ithaca.
 One of the beneficial effects that colleges provide is that they tend to be lasting institutions that deliver direct economic benefits to the local economy in the form of such things as jobs for faculty and staff, and spending by students.
 Ithaca benefits directly from this.